Call for Session Proposals

 Example 2: Advancing Health Equity in Food Allergy Prevention and Treatment:

 AMCP has provided a list of topic areas.
 Please select from the list a primary and secondary (optional) topic.
-If your proposal topic listed, please provide the keyword most closely related to it.
+If your proposal topic is not listed, please provide the keyword most closely related to it.

 Example 1: Inflation Reduction Act Ripple Effects: Considerations for Patient Access and 340B